evayansitan/Predict_Housing_Sales/README.md

 # Predict Housing Sale
-First file is the input dataset
+AmesHousing.tsv is the input dataset.
-Second file is all my python code writeen in Jupyter Notebook
+Predicting Housing Sales.ipynb is all my python code writeen in Jupyter Notebook.